How elasticity affects bubble pinch-off: Results

 \subsection{Phenomenology}

 The bubble pinch-off process for different concentrations of PEO, \(M_W = 4.0 \times 10^6 \, \textrm{g/mol}\) is illustrated in \cref{fig:bubble_seq}.
 When the bubble grows, the buoyancy force pushes it up, causing a neck to form.
 This neck violently collapses, resulting in the bubble pinching off.
 The shape of the initial collapse is similar for water and the two polymer concentrations (compare the first panels of b, c and d).
 The difference between the solutions becomes apparent only after the transition from Newtonian to viscoelastic, at \(t-t_0=0\), where \(t_0\) marks the moment pinch-off would occur for a Newtonian fluid.
-The following section will give a more precise definition of \(t_0\) for polymer solution.
+Specifically, for the high polymer concentration in \cref{fig:bubble_seq}d we clearly observe the formation of an air-thread.
+The following section will give a more precise definition of \(t_0\) for polymer solutions; we will refer to ``thread" as the thin structure that forms after $t_0$.

 The natural counterpart of the bubble pinch-off is the drop pinch-off, which is shown in \cref{fig:drop_seq}.
 The drop pinch-off process is initiated by gravity that pulls the droplet downwards, causing a neck to form.
 The initial dynamics of the neck can be described by balancing the capillary pressure (\(\gamma/h\)) by the inertia (\(\rho(h/t)^2\)), as discussed before.
 For the polymer solutions (panels c and d), we see a transition from the Newtonian regime to the viscoelastic regime, where a thread is formed and, in the end, the well-known beads-on-a-string phenomena.